-Management should implement procedures to ensure all staff is made aware of policies and procedures in place to ensure all changes in student status are tracked and communicated on a timely basis, including those student status changes that occur after the last scheduled student status confirmation report.
+PwC recommended the College should implement procedures to ensure all staff is made aware of policies and procedures in place to ensure all changes in student status are tracked and communicated on a timely basis, including those student status changes that occur after the last schedule student status confirmation report.
 Management should also consider implementing procedures to monitor compliance with this requirement on a monthly basis.